programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

      2.666667     37.333333
 ```

 Using matrices can be useful when you are working with small amounts of data.
-However, it isn't always the best option because a matrix can be hard to read, especially in the cases above where the years for where the data is from can't be seen.
-Sometimes it is easier to create your own file to ensure that all of the information you want to study is organized and import that file into R.
+However, it isn't always the best option because a matrix can be hard to read.
+Sometimes it is easier to create your own file using a spreadsheet programme such as Excel or Open Office to ensure that all of the information you want to study is organized and import that file into R.

-# Loading Your Own Data Sets into R
+## Loading Your Own Data Sets into R

 Now that you have practiced with simple data, you're probably ready to try working with your own.
-Your data are likely in a spreadsheet - so how can you work with this data in R?
+Your data are likely in a spreadsheet.
+So how can you work with this data in R?
 There are a few different ways you can do this.
 The first is to load an Excel spreadsheet directly into R. Another way is to import a CSV or TXT file into R.

 To directly load an Excel file into the R console, you first have to install the `readxl` package.
 To do this, type `install.packages("readxl")` into the console and press *Enter*.
-You may have to check that the package is loaded into the console by going into the Packages & Data tab in the menu bar, selecting Package Manager, and then clicking the box beside the `readxl` package.
+You may have to check that the package is loaded into the console by going into the 'Packages & Data' tab in the menu bar, selecting 'Package Manager', and then clicking the box beside the `readxl` package.
 From there, you can select a file and load it into R. Below is an example of what loading a simple Excel file might look like:

 ```
 > x <- read_excel("Workbook2.xlsx")